Chris-Mark-Wilson/trackme/ReadMe.md

 clone repo, npm install..

-run a build with eas build -p android --profile preview
+run a build with "eas build -p android --profile preview"

 this will give you the app identifier e.g. (com.trackMe) and an sha1 key (shown in build credentials)